 KoBo Toolbox https://kobo.humanitarianresponse.info

-National or private hosting of mobile data applications - not recommended
+National or privately hosted servers for of mobile data applications such as ODK aggregate are not recommended as it is difficult to ensure 24 hour electricity, internet connectivity, IT support for updates, security and technical problems.

 KoBoToolbox is recommended as it is available at no cost for UN and humanitarian actors.
 It is hosted by OCHA